 - NBIM shall maintain a counterparty list.
 This shall list all approved counterparties per legal entity and per instrument.

 - NBIM shall have a risk management function which is independent from the trading function, to assess and monitor NBIM's counterparty risk.

 - NBIM shall set minimum collateral requirements.
 All re-investment of collateral shall be captured by established systems for risk measurement, performance measurement and compliance monitoring.

 - The measurement systems for counterparty credit risk shall be in line with internationally acknowledged methods and shall run on a robust system platform.

 - Counterparty risk limits are laid down through guidelines or investment mandates.
 Counterparty exposure limit utilisation shall be measured and reported daily.

 - The independent risk management function shall report counterparty risk through standardised reporting in a prompt, accurate and consistent way.

 - NBIM shall have procedures for handling of counterparty default.
-The Chief Risk Officer (CRO) is responsible for calling the Investment Risk Committee in such instances to inform and seek advice for further action.
+The Chief Risk Officer (CRO) is responsible for taking such instances to the LG investment meeting to inform and seek advice for further action.

-- When time does not allow for assembling the Investment Risk Committee, the CRO shall call a task force.
+- When time does not allow for assembling the LG investment meeting, the CRO shall call a task force.
 The task force will be responsible for setting up ad-hoc groups that will manage the default with the aim of achieving the highest possible recovery.